SerpicoProject/Serpico/README.md

 Inserting Screenshots
 https://github.com/SerpicoProject/Serpico/wiki/Inserting-Screenshots

-This is an area we know needs development so e-mail me with any ideas.
+This is an area we know needs development so e-mail us with any ideas.

 See the Wiki for more information, [Serpico Meta-Language In Depth](https://github.com/SerpicoProject/Serpico/wiki/Serpico-Meta-Language-In-Depth)